monsterkodi/ko/notes.md

 # todo/ideas

-- fix undo of insert newline of multiple cursors
-- clamp cursors before inserting
+- clamp cursors when clicking without command
+- or insert spaces when inserting at virtual cursors

 - open command
     - re-load files when input resolves to existing directory

 - minimap
 - history of file locations

-- insert spaces when inserting at virtual cursors

 - log in scroll area

 - search in multiple files